 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-1. Find out what could happen to you.
-Contact your local emergency management and American Red Cross chapter to ask what types of disasters are most likely to happen.
+1. Find Out What Could Happen to You: Contact your local emergency management or American Red Cross Chapter to ask what types of disasters are most likely to happen.
 Learn about your community’s warning signals.
 Ask about animal care after a disaster.
 Find out how to help elderly or disabled persons.
-Find out about the disaster plans at your workplace, your children’s school or daycare center, and other places where your family spends time.
+Find out about the disaster plans at your workplace, your children’s school or daycare center and other places where your family spends time.

-3. Complete a checklist.
-Post emergency telephone numbers by phones.
+3. Complete a Checklist: Post emergency telephone numbers.
 Teach children how to call 911.
-Show each family member how and when to turn off the water, gas, and electricity at the main switches keeping necessary tools nearby.
+Show each family member how and when to turn off the water, gas and electricity at the main switches.
 Check if you have adequate insurance coverage.
 Teach each family member how to use the fire extinguisher and show them where it’s kept.
 Install smoke detectors on each level of your home.
-Conduct a home hazard hunt locating ordinary objects that can cause injury or damage by moving, falling, breaking, or causing a fire.
+Conduct a home hazard hunt locating ordinary objects that can cause injury or damage.
 Take a first aid and CPR class.
 Determine the best escape routes from your home.
 Find the safe spots in your home for each type of disaster.
-Stock emergency supplies and assemble a Disaster Supplies Kit:
+Stock emergency supplies and assemble a disaster supply kit.

 If Disaster Strikes:

 For more information, call the City of Carbondale's Office of Emergency Services Department at (618) 457-3245, visit www.redcross.org or www.fema.gov.